splunk/splunk-opentelemetry-collector-for-kafka/docs/splunk-dashboard.md

 # SOC4Kafka Health Dashboard

-The SOC4Kafka dashboard is a preconfigured Splunk dashboard that allows users to monitor key metrics in their Kafka + SOC4Kafka + Splunk environment.
+The SOC4Kafka dashboard is a preconfigured Splunk dashboard that allows users to monitor key metrics in their Kafka environment.
 It collects data from all three sources to provide a comprehensive overview of the performance and health of the environment.

 ## Overview